staxrip/staxrip/md/test-build.md

 - shutdown was broken on creators update
 - changed x264 qpmin default value from 10 to 0
 - fixed more then one hardcoded subtitle is added to the script automatically
+- snap to desktop edges not working properly

 #### Tweaks